CosimoRusso/ovh-reboot-vps/README.md

     "redirection":"https://www.google.com/"
 }'
 ```
+This will open a page in your browser.
+Login and remember to set the validity of the key to *unlimited*.
+If all went well, you have been redirected to google.

-## installation
+## Installation
-1. compile the `.env` file, you can copy from `.env.sample` the format and fill in with your own keys.
+1. Fill in the `.env` file with your OVH keys.
+You can copy from `.env.sample` the format.
 2. `npm install`
 3. `npm start`